lkhellah/Personal-Portfolio/journal.md

 - Developed the Contact form using Bootstrap’s form classes.
 Used `<form>` with grouped labels/inputs and added a submit `<button>`.Added required attributes and styled max width with Bootstrap’s mx-auto and max-width.
 - Connected `script.js` to handle form submission with event listeners. (can error check with inspect->console).
 The form uses standard `<label>` and `<input>` groups wrapped in form-control and mb-3 Bootstrap classes to ensure good spacing and accessibility.
-- I added an alerts to thank the sender
-- I also reset the form after submission.
+- I added an alert() in script.js that thanks the sender by name after the form is submitted.
+This pops up with a message like "Thanks, [Name]!
+Your message has been received."
+It confirms the submission without navigating away from the page.- I also reset the form after submission.
 - Wrote a validateForm() function to ensure name, email, and message are properly filled out before submission.
 - Added live character count using messageInput.addEventListener('input', ...) and displayed red if over 500 characters:
     - Created a `<small>` element dynamically using JavaScript and inserted it below the message box for the character counter.